vojtechgadurek/GerryManderingApp/README.md

-#  Dokumentace - Aplikace pro výpočet voleb
+#  Dokumentace - Aplikace pro výpočet voleb / Gerrymandering app

 ## Autor - Vojtěch Gadurek
+## EN - Abstact
+This app was created is end of course project in Intro to Programing to.
+It allows user to draw his own election district and choose his own election method on 2021 Czech Republic election data.
 ## Uživatelská příručka

 ### Popis